Agnes Berendsen

 Learning and doing

 The two wrote a proposal for SURF's open and online education incentive scheme.
-This was honoured, after which they gathered around them a group of fellow teachers who wanted to implement this concept their education.
+This was honoured, after which they gathered around them a group of fellow lecturers who wanted to implement this concept their education.
 They titled the project Le-Do-Loop, which stands for Learn-Do-Loop.
 Berendsen: "The idea is that you divide a class into groups and each group starts working on a sub-topic.
 They have to gain their own knowledge about this subtopic and prepare a lesson about it.
 We encourage them to use different didactic methods in that lesson: a presentation, but also a quiz, puzzle or other game form.
-As a teacher, you supervise the groups, are available for questions, check where students get their information from - after all, ChatGPT is not supposed to prepare the entire lesson - and make adjustments if you see them going wrong.
+As lecturer, you guide the groups, are available for questions, check where students get their information from - after all, ChatGPT is not meant to prepare the whole lesson - and make adjustments if you see them going wrong.
 At the end of the run, groups provide a lesson for their fellow students.
 In a subsequent run, another group picks up the topic from there and builds on it, so you get to an increasingly higher cognitive level step by step."

 To test the idea in practice, they used the new teaching method in a new subject for which all materials had yet to be developed.
 They also applied the concept to small, approximately one-and-a-half-hour practicals.
 Berendsen also used the Le-Do-Loop for a larger, two-day practical.
 She explains how the latter went.
 "Before, students worked through a series of assignments.
 Now we came up with a series of questions beforehand that students had to be able to explain to each other at the end of the two days.
 I start the practical with an introduction, briefly refreshing the knowledge and challenging students to activate their knowledge.
 Then they get to work in groups.
 My role then changes to that of coach."

 "That may seem like an easy role, but it is anything but," says Berendsen.
 "I experience it as very intensive, because you have to be constantly alert.
 Instead of determining what I tell, I now have to respond flexibly to students' questions.
-I have to constantly keep an eye on all groups, to prevent students from sitting at a dead end for too long and wasting their time.
+I have to constantly keep an eye on all groups, to avoid students spending too long at a dead end and wasting their time.
 Students also make me think.
 Discussions arise such as: how exactly do you see this?
 We do it this way now, but can you do it differently?
 All in all, I find it very inspiring to teach in this way."

 "It's a really great way to increase student engagement online and interact with each other online."